Zelatrix/Discord-Bot/README.md

 # Discord-Bot
-A bot for Discord with a varying range of functions for users to take advantage of.
+A bot for Discord with functions such as:
+- trading
+- coin-flipping
+-
+- and more...